Fabriquartz/ember-railio-form-components/paper-form-fields.md

 methods to override.
 Possible attributes and methods for this field include:

 **options (required)** This array can contain number, strings or objects.
-If you have an array objects, you need te pass a labelPath too.
+If you have an array of objects, you need te pass a labelPropertyPath too.

-**labelPath** If the options contain objects, you have to pass a propertyPath as string to tell which attribute of the object should be displayed as the label of the option.
+**labelPropertyPath** If the options contain objects, you have to pass a propertyPath as string to tell which attribute of the object should be displayed as the label of the option.

 ### Auto-complete
-Renders a md-autocomplete that contains a ember-power-select.
+Renders an md-autocomplete that contains a ember-power-select.

 **multiSelect** If you want to select more than one option, you can pass true.
 It will render the 'paper-chips' component instead of the 'paper-autocomplete' component.
 The